gitDemeke/alx-pre_course/README.md

-Practicing git platform in alx
+This is my firt git platform Practice in alx